danpcox/Career/README.md

 - Don't be afraid to be wrong.
 Acknowledge and own your mistakes.
 Taking responsibility (especially publically) drives respect/loyalty significantly
 - Don't hesitate to ask questions if you don't understand.
 Don't be afraid to look ignorant, odds are someone else in the room is hesitant to ask the same question
 - The Culture is so important, it needs to embody (at every level): risk taking, autonomy, accountability, recognition, and incentivization
+- Never hire the brilliant jerk.
+The team and culture matter more than someone brought on to help as an expert

 ### Technical Philosophies
 - Develop something fast, not perfectly.
 You learn more by a feature's use than the coding style to develop it